pgdurand/Bioinformatics-Filter-Engine/README.md

 [![License](https://img.shields.io/badge/license-Affero%20GPL%203.0-blue.svg)](https://www.gnu.org/licenses/agpl-3.0.txt)

-##Introduction
+##What is a filter?

+A filter is made of some rules, each of them being on constraint applied on the data contained in a BLAST result file.
+This library is capable of reading legacy NCBI XML file (-outfmt 5 argument from BLAST+; -m 7 for legacy BLAST) and creating an object-based data model in memory.
+This model lets you access the many data fields (Hit ID, alignment length, e-value, scores, etc.) of a BLAST result.
+So, you use a filter to select relevant hits using your own constraints.

+##About this project

 This package contains the data filtering library of [BLAST Filter Tool](https://github.com/pgdurand/BLAST-Filter-Tool).
-It contains the data models to represent [NCBI BLAST](http://blast.ncbi.nlm.nih.gov/Blast.cgi) data and Filters (e.g. *queries*) using hyper-graphs.
-Indeed, this filtering tool is a concrete implementation of the [Hyper-Graph Explorer](http://) applied on BLAST data.
+It contains the data models to represent [NCBI BLAST results](http://blast.ncbi.nlm.nih.gov/Blast.cgi) and Filters (e.g. *queries*) using hyper-graphs.
+Indeed, this filtering tool is a concrete implementation of the [Hyper-Graph Explorer](https://github.com/pgdurand/Hyper-Graph-Explorer) applied on BLAST data.

 ##Requirements